DanielJSimons/lease-parser-challenge/README.md

      }
    }
    ```

+    All files are saved within the lease-parser/output folder.
 7. **Possible Improvements**

    - There are many improvements to be made throughout this project if time constraints were not a factor.